Hydronephrosis In Pregnancy: What It Is, Causes & Treatment

 When To Seek Medical Assistance

 The treatment of symptomatic gestational hydronephrosis during pregnancy is carefully performed through different stages.
-Take a look at them.
+Take a look at them (3).

-1. Most cases with mild symptoms of gestational hydronephrosis with normal renal function can be treated symptomatically.
-Some of the treatments include anti-spasmodicsiA drug that reduces the contractions and spasms of abdominal muscles. , analgesics, proper hydration, left lateral position while sleeping, and treating urinary tract infection, if any.
+1. Most cases with mild symptoms of gestational hydronephrosis with normal renal function can be treated conservatively.
+Some conservative treatments include regular analgesics, proper hydration, a left lateral position while sleeping, and treating urinary tract infections, if any.

 2. Draining the urine through a thin catheter inserted into the bladder or directly to the kidney through the skin under local anesthesia relieves the pressure on the kidneys.